takuyaW/docs/content/products_guide/debugger/features.en.md

 Shows a list of all Monaca projects which can be run on Monaca Debugger.
 There are two types of projects in Monaca Debugger such as:

--   Monaca.io projects: projects created in Monaca Cloud IDE.
+-   `Monaca.io projects`: projects created in Monaca Cloud IDE.
--   Local projects: projects created in [Monaca Localkit](/en/products_guide/monaca_localkit) or [Monaca CLI](/en/products_guide/monaca_cli) and stored in your local PC.
+-   `Local projects`: projects created in [Monaca Localkit](/en/products_guide/monaca_localkit) or [Monaca CLI](/en/products_guide/monaca_cli) and stored in your local PC.
 Local projects appear only when the debugger is paired with Monaca Localkit/CLI.

 {{<figure src="/images/debugger/manual/features/9.png" width="300">}}